2021–22 Red Star Belgrade season: January

 Two of the club's players will represent their nations in 2021 Africa Cup of Nations that will be held from 9 January to 6 February.
 Guélor Kanga will represent Gabon and Ben will represent Comoros.
 They will both play in Group C together with Morocco and Ghana.
 Kanga played four games for Gabon, all four as a starter, and in the end was eliminated in Round of 16 by Burkina Faso.
 Ben also started in four games for Comoros, scoring one goal in the process.
 They were eliminated in Round of 16 by the competition's hosts Cameroon.

 Milan Borjan also received international callup for Canada in third Round of CONCACAF's 2022 FIFA World Cup qualifications.
 He played three games and had all three clean sheet.

 Red Star started their winter training camp on 13 January.
 First part of it, between 13 and 20 January, was supposed to be held on Cyprus but was canceled.
 Instead of that entire training camp was held between 13 January and 3 February in Turkey during which four friendly games were played.

 At the end of previous month contract expired with two players, Slavoljub Srnić and Aleksa Vukanović.
 Vukanović left the club as a free agent and Srnić signed new contract until summer of 2023.

 On 10 January club terminated contract with Australian international Miloš Degenek ending his second spell with the club.
 He was with the club for two and a half years.
 During his two spells at the club he played 132 matches in all competitions and scored three goals winning three domestic leagues and one domestic cup in the process.
 Degenek signed with MLS side Columbus Crew.

 On 12 January club extended contract with Ghanaian forward Ibrahim Mustapha until summer of 2025.
 Mustapha, who arrived at the club in January 2020, spent previous season and a half on loans at Zlatibor Čajetina and Radnički Sremska Mitrovica.

 On 15 January club signed contract with Italian international right back Cristiano Piccini until summer of 2024.
 Piccini arrived as a free agent from Spanish side Valencia.

 On 18 January club signed contract with Serbian wing-back Nikola Glišić until summer of 2024.
 Glišić arrived from a Serbian First League side IMT and will remain with them on a loan until the end of a 2021–22 season.

 On 27 January club sold young forward Marko Lazetić to Italian powerhouse Milan for an estimated fee of €4 million.
-Lazetić, who is a product of a clubs youth academy, spent previous two seasons at the club winning one double in the process.
+Lazetić, who is a product of a club's youth academy, spent previous two seasons at the club winning one double in the process.

 On 29 January club sold Serbian defensive midfielder to Spanish side Granada for an estimated fee of €1.5 million.
 Petrović, who arrived at the club in August 2019 from Rad, played 87 matches for the club in all competitions and scored 3 goals.